Mahaveer2/quizapp/README.md

 npm run build
 ```

+#### Also make sure to copy correct enviroment(as mentioned in .env.example) variables to your hosting provider

 You can preview the production build with `npm run preview`.

 > To deploy your site to the web you need to host it with given settings and first initialize the database and then run it